-If possible, it would be good planning to try to keep Medicare MAGI below $176,000 for a married couple filing jointly who are both on Medicare.
+If possible, it would be good planning to try to keep Medicare MAGI below $176,000 (as of 2021) for a married couple filing jointly who are both on Medicare.
 (The thresholds change each year based mostly on inflation.
 For 2023, the new threshold is $194,000.)
 Beyond that, the hits occur regularly up to $330,000.
 This is clearly not “soak the rich” program—more like “soak the upper-middle class!”
 For a single filer, which would hit a retired couple if one of them dies, the break points are cut in half (as are the Part B + Part D Medicare premiums).
 For example, an income $1 above $88,000 would cause the annual premiums to jump from $2,179 to $3,040.

 The table below shows the IRMAA “tax burden” of the premiums as a percentage of income at the break points for a married couple filing a joint return.
 As above, the break points and premiums for a single filer would be half of the amounts shown.
 However, the “tax burden” of the Medicare premiums as a % of income are identical.
 The table below shows the current Part B and Part D premiums paid by a married couple filing a joint tax return, the resulting “tax burden” of the premiums as a percentage of income at the bottom of the bracket (except the first line, which uses the top of the lowest bracket):

 Some online scuttlebutt indicates that the Social Security Administration is fairly lenient in some cases regarding circumstances that may have reduced your income in the last two years and may qualify you for a lower premium.
 “IRMAA Appeals” are limited to “life-changing events” such as: